KennethWangDotDev/responsive-typescale/README.md

 Type: `number`

-A rhythm is a unit that is defined by the line-height of the body text.
+A single rhythm unit is equal to the line-height of the body text.
 (Body text refers to the modular scale level of 0).

 ### initResponsiveTypescale().margin(direction, rhythmUnits)